omarhakimov/Stock_Prediction_Using_LSTM/README.md

 This project uses an LSTM (Long Short-Term Memory) neural network to predict future stock prices based on historical stock data.
 It's built using Python and TensorFlow/Keras.

+# Run this project through DSS_Project.ipynb directly

+or this method, ....

 ## 📁 Project Structure

 LSTM-Stock-Prediction/